IsmaelReta/fatproject/README.md

 3 - pip install -r requirements.txt

+4 - Also you will ned a .env file in the project folder with

+DEFAULT_FROM_EMAIL - Email used to send Emails

+EMAIL_HOST_PASSWOR - Email Password for this service

+SECRET_KEY - Django secret key

-4 - python django_fqc/manage.py check
+5 - python django_fqc/manage.py check

-5 - python django_fqc/manage.py runserver
+6 - python django_fqc/manage.py runserver